 How to Tell if a Cat Is Pregnant

-Unfortunately, it can be rather tricky to tell if your cat is pregnant—hence why it comes as such a surprise to many cat parents!
-This is why the best way to determine if your cat is pregnant is at the veterinary clinic via an examination, ultrasound, x-ray, or blood test.
+Unfortunately, it can be tricky to tell if your cat is pregnant, which is why it surprises several cat parents!
+The best way to determine if your cat is pregnant is to visit the veterinary clinic for an examination, ultrasound, X-ray, or blood test.
 However, you may notice a few slight changes in your pet at home that indicate pregnancy.

 One change is your cat’s behavior.
-While not all felines undergo behavioral changes while pregnant, some may change how they typically act to become more aggressive or affectionate.1
+While not all felines undergo behavioral changes while pregnant, some may become more aggressive or affectionate.1

 One other way to tell if your cat is pregnant isn’t something you’ll see but feel.
-If your four-legged friend has gained weight or experienced behavior changes and you suspect pregnancy, you can try palpating the abdomen to feel for kittens.3 This is something best done by a veterinarian.
+If your four-legged friend has gained weight or experienced behavior changes and you suspect pregnancy, your vet can try palpating the abdomen to feel for kittens.3

 Signs of Labor

-So, now you have an idea of how to determine if your cat is pregnant in the first place, but that doesn’t necessarily mean you know just how far along she is.
+So, now you know how to determine if your cat is pregnant in the first place, but that doesn’t necessarily mean you know just how far along she is.
 That’s why it’s vital to understand what it looks like when labor is just around the corner.
-For this, you’ll see several signs that will give you the heads-up you need to prepare for your pet giving birth.
+You’ll see several signs that will give you the heads-up you need to prepare for your pet giving birth.

-A couple of days before labor begins, your feline will begin nesting (aka she will seek out a safe spot to birth the kittens in).
+A couple of days before labor begins, your cat will begin nesting (she will seek out a safe spot to birth the kittens).
 This spot could be under the bed, in the corner of a rarely used room, or even in a closet.

-As labor is finally about to start, your cat’s temperature might lower from 101 to 99 degrees, and there might be some vomiting.
+As labor is finally about to start, your cat’s temperature can drop from 101° to 99° F, and there might be some vomiting.
 You could also see the abdomen dropping.

-Finally, when contractions begin, your pet may start getting louder with its vocalizations because of the pain, and there could be vaginal discharge.
+Finally, when contractions begin, your pet may start getting louder with their vocalizations because of the pain, and there could be a vaginal discharge.